awsdocs/amazon-cloudwatch-user-guide/doc_source/graph_a_metric.md

    Repeat these steps to add multiple horizontal annotations to the same graph\.

-   To hide an annotation, clear the checkbox in the left column for that annotation\.
+   To hide an annotation, clear the check box in the left column for that annotation\.

    To delete an annotation, choose **x** in the **Actions** column\.